Aura Router

 ReturnTypeDescription

-http handlersGetHttpHandlers<Endpoints extends RouteEndpoint[]>Generates an object containing only the allowed HTTP methods defined in your endpoints.
+http handlersGetHttpHandlers<Endpoints extends RouteEndpoint[]>Generates an object containing only the allowed HTTP methods defined in the endpoints.

-This return type ensures full type-safety.
-If an endpoint does not define a DELETE method, TypeScript will prevent you from accessing DELETE on the router.
+This return type ensures full type safety.
+If an endpoint does not define a DELETE method, TypeScript prevents access to DELETE on the router.

 HTTP Route Handlers

-The router returns only the HTTP handlers that correspond to the HTTP methods defined inside the configured endpoints.
+The router returns only the HTTP handlers corresponding to the HTTP methods defined inside the configured endpoints.

-2. Zero Undefined Handlers at Runtime: The router guarantees that all returned handlers exist and are functional—no accidental undefined calls.
+2. Zero Undefined Handlers at Runtime: The router guarantees that all returned handlers exist and are functional—preventing accidental undefined calls.

 import { createRouter, createEndpoint } from "@aura-stack/router"